This version is compatible with:

 - Puppetserver with PuppetDB and Puppetboard

 Each of the above is a separate Kafo installer scenario.
-This installer works on CentOS 7, Debian 9, Ubuntu 16.04 and Ubuntu 18.04.
-However, the Foreman scenarios are only supported on CentOS 7.
+This installer should work on CentOS 7, Debian 9, Ubuntu 18.04 and Ubuntu 20.04.

 Note that files related to Kafo installer and Vagrant are only available in the GitHub project, not in the version published on Puppet Forge.

-To run the installer outside of Vagrant do
+To run the installer outside of Vagrant you need to do Vagrant's work manually:

 To run the installer from the installer directory: